 Online payments to SNAP accounts are a simple, safe, and secure way to make payments to your student's meal account 24 hours a day.
 Our online meal pre-payment system also allows parents to review meal payment history and to set-up low balance notifications.
 Pay for school meals securely via the ETHS Webstore.

-Students can pick up a prepayment form from any cafeteria cashier and give pre-paid deposits (cash, check, or money order) to the cafeteria cashier.
+Students can pick up a prepayment form from any cafeteria cashier and give pre-paid deposits (cash or check) to the cafeteria cashier.
 Funds will be added to the student's SNAP account within one (1) school day.

 The cafeteria cashier will tell students when their SNAP account balance is $5.00 or less.
 Meal account balances can be checked online at any time.
 If for some reason money is not added, the student will be able to charge a maximum of $3.75 in food purchases to avoid missing a meal.
 The amount owed will be deducted from future payments.